Deep learning accelerated solutions of incompressible Navier-Stokes equations on non-uniform Cartesian grids: Methodology

 \subsection{Neural Network architecture and model training}

-In our previous work~\cite{bai2026hybrid}, we employed an unstacked DeepONet~\cite{lu2021DeepONet} to approximate the mapping from the input function space $r$ to the output function space $e$.
-The branch network of the DeepONet employed the classic CNN-based U-Net~\cite{2015U-Net} as its backbone to process $r_k$ discretized on uniform Cartesian grids.
-However, regarding specific flow problems, particularly those involving FSI, adopting non-uniform grid discretizations is crucial for balancing simulation accuracy and efficiency.
-Consequently, extending the applicability of HyDEA to non-uniform grid discretizations represents a critical research objective.
+In our previous work~\cite{bai2026hybrid}, the branch network of the DeepONet in HyDEA employed the classic CNN-based U-Net~\cite{2015U-Net} as its backbone to process $r_k$ discretized on uniform Cartesian grids.
+However, standard convolution operators inherently assume uniform spatial distributions, rendering them inadequate for the non-uniform grids required to resolve fine-scale flow features near solid boundaries in FSI applications.
+To overcome this limitation, the present work is dedicated to extending the HyDEA framework specifically for incompressible flow simulations on non-uniform Cartesian grids.

-More specifically, within non-uniform Cartesian grids, the grid spacing exhibits spatial heterogeneity across the computational domain.
-Standard convolution operators, which rely on spatially shared kernel parameters, implicitly assume a uniform discretization.
-As a result, standard convolution operators are ill-suited for processing data on grids with spatially varying resolutions.
-This motivates the design of convolution operators that can adapt to variable grid spacings.

-To address the aforementioned limitations, Hu et al.~\cite{hu2022meshconv} proposed an enhanced convolution operator, termed Mesh-Conv~(MConv).
-By incorporating a local weight function based on the spatial relationships of neighboring nodes, MConv improves the adaptability of CNNs to process data on non-uniform structured grids.
-While the original formulation of MConv encodes both distance and angular information from eight surrounding nodes, the non-uniform Cartesian grid discretization addressed in this work maintains a strict orthogonal property.
-Consequently, the local weight calculation can be driven exclusively by the four directly adjacent source nodes, and the influence of the angle vector becomes redundant.
-Based on these considerations, we propose a simplified local weight:
+To enhance the adaptability of CNNs to general non-uniform structured grids, Hu et al.~\cite{hu2022meshconv} introduced the Mesh-Conv operator, which incorporates a local weight function based on the spatial distribution of neighboring nodes.
+The original Mesh-Conv operator evaluates an eight-node neighborhood to encode both distance and angular information.
+However, because the Cartesian grids employed in the present work possess strict inherent orthogonality, such angular metrics become redundant.
+Consequently, the local weight calculation can be reduced to depend solely on the spatial distances to the four directly adjacent orthogonal nodes.
+Tailored to this geometric feature, we define the modified local weight function as follows:

 where $\bar{\eta}_{p,q}$ denotes the local weight at the target node, with $(p,q)$ representing its discrete spatial indices on the two-dimensional grid, as illustrated in Fig.~\ref{Distance_4}. $\Phi_{\Delta}$, implemented as a neural network, is the weight function designed to encode the distance vector $\Delta_{p,q}$.
 Here, $\Delta_{p,q}$ consists of the Euclidean distances between the target node $(p,q)$ and its four directly adjacent source nodes.